Current Cases

 Overview

-On September 1, 2023, the Honorable Katherine Polk Failla of the United States District Court for the Southern District of New York granted preliminary approval of a historic settlement of approximately $500 million in cash along with injunctive relief with defendants Morgan Stanley, Goldman Sachs, UBS, JP Morgan, and EquiLend in this ground-breaking anticompetitive class action in which Plaintiffs allege that these banks, along with Credit Suisse and Bank of America, engaged in a group boycott to thwart the modernization of the $1.7 trillion stock loan market in violation of the antitrust laws.
+On September 4, 2024, the Honorable Katherine Polk Failla of the United States District Court for the Southern District of New York granted final approval of a historic $580 million cash settlement and significant injunctive relief reforms against defendants Morgan Stanley, Goldman Sachs, UBS, JP Morgan, Credit Suisse, and EquiLend in this ground-breaking anticompetitive group boycott class action.
+Plaintiffs allege that these banks, along with Bank of America, engaged in a group boycott to thwart the modernization of the $1.7 trillion stock loan market in violation of antitrust law.
+Litigation against Bank of America continues.

 1. Mandatory rotation of outside antitrust counsel and EquiLend board members,